uliulus/minesweeper/README.md

 ## Cells resources
 A game has cells, they have coordinates.
-There are revealed and unrevealed cells.
-I will treat them as different resources because they have different state and different things can be done with them.

-## Unrevealed cells
-When a game is created, all cells are unrevealed.
-Thus, there is no method for creating unrevealed cells.
+When a game is created, cells get created with the game.

-An unrevealed cell might have a flag.
-I model this with a flag attribute that has any of these values: {"red", "question-mark", "none"}
+Cells are initially unrevealed, and might get revealed later upon users requests.

+Revealed cells have neighbouring mines quantity.
+Unrevealed cells might have flags.
+The client can change flags in unrevealed cells but can do nothing on revealed ones.

+Cells is a polymorphic resource since there are slightly different attributes and behaviour in each case.

+In order to model this, I will use a common cell resource, with coordinates.
+A kind attribute is helpful to tell if the cell is revealed or not.
+Since we might want to have more than 2 kinds, I will use a string code for the kind. kind in {"revealed", "unrevealed"}

+In case the cell is unrevealed, there will be a sub-resource for the unrevealed-cell-state (the flag is there).
+If the cell is revealed, then it has an extra attribute: neighbouring-mines-quantity.

-An unrevealed-cell example:
+An unrevealed cell example:
 { x: 8,
   y: 3,
-  flag: "red"
+  **kind: "unrevealed",**
   \_links: {
-    self: {href: "/games/34534534/unrevealed-cells/sdfs"}
+    self: {href: "/games/34534534/cells/sdfs"},
+    **unrevealed-cell-state: {href: "/games/34534534/cells/sdfs/unrevealed-cell-state"**
    }
 }

+A revealed cell example:
+{ x: 8,
+  y: 3,
+  **kind: "revealed",
+  neighbouring-mines-quantity: 2,**
+  \_links: {
+    self: {href: "/games/34534534/cells/sdfs"}
+   }
+}

-GET /games/34534534/unrevealed-cells
+GET /games/34534534/cells
-Gets a collection of unrevealed-cell resource.
-This API is probably only used when resuming an old game.
+Gets the collection of cells.

+Response status code: 404 if the game does not exist, Return status code 200 if game exists, and response payload is {
+  items: [<cell-object1>, <cell-object2>]
+}

+## Unrevealed cell state
+It has a flag with any of these values: {"red", "question-mark", "none"}

+An unrevealed cell state example:
+{
+  flag: "red",
+  \_links: {
+    self: {href: "/games/34534534/cells/sdfs/unrevealed-cell-state"},
+    cell: {href: "/games/34534534/cells/sdfs"}
+   }
+}

 Response status code: 404 if the game does not exist, Response status code: 200 if the game exists, and response payload is of the form